htcondor/htcondor/docs/users-manual/file-transfer.rst

     queue

 .. _dataflow:

 Dataflow Jobs
 '''''''''''''

-A **dataflow job** is a job that might not need to run because its desired outputs already exist, and are more up-to-date than the input files.
+A **dataflow job** is a job that might not need to run because its desired outputs already exist and don't need to be recomputed.
 To skip such a job, add the :subcom:`skip_if_dataflow` submit command to your submit file, as in the following example:
 :index:`dataflow<single: arguments; example>`

 .. code-block:: condor-submit